makakken/roseguarden/docs/docs/minimal.md

 Event: On Startup

-Action: Send a request to the server to inform about the startup.
+Action: Send a `registerNodeStartup` request to the server to inform about the startup.

+**Example of the registerNodeStartup request to send:**

 ``` json
     {